jonathanmcdermid/Hopper-Chess-Engine/README.md

 pinned piece detection
 killer moves
 ```
-Better UCI compatibility, and time management, and history heuristics are at the top of the to do list.
+Better UCI compatibility, time management, and history heuristics are at the top of the to do list.
 Groundwork for history heuristic has been made, but I need to find an efficient method of sorting one array based on the contents of another before it can be implemented.